Nepotism: Spain

 Nepotism occurred in Spanish Colonial America when offices were given to family members.

-Juan Antonio Samaranch Salisachs, son of Juan Antonio Samaranch (president of the International Olympic Committee (IOC) from 1980 to 2001), has been a member of the International Olympic Committee since 2001; his daughter, Maria Teresa Samaranch Salisachs, has been president of the Spanish Federation of Sports on Ice since 2005..
+Juan Antonio Samaranch Salisachs, son of Juan Antonio Samaranch (president of the International Olympic Committee (IOC) from 1980 to 2001), has been a member of the International Olympic Committee since 2001; his daughter, Maria Teresa Samaranch Salisachs, has been president of the Spanish Federation of Sports on Ice since 2005.

 United Kingdom

 The Marquess of Salisbury, who was prime minister for three separate occasions from 1885 to 1902 for a total of approximately 14 years, appointed his nephew, Arthur Balfour, as Chief Secretary for Ireland in 1887 and later as prime minister in 1902.
 This is supposedly the origin of the phrase "Bob's your uncle".

 In 1977, during his father-in-law James Callaghan's term as prime minister, Peter Jay was appointed ambassador to the United States.
 As Jay was just 40 years old, was not a diplomat and had never held any public office; the appointment caused some controversy and accusations of nepotism.

 In February 2010, Sir Christopher Kelly, chairman of the Committee on Standards in Public Life, said that more than 200 MPs used Parliamentary allowances to employ their own relatives in a variety of office roles.
 He suggested that the practice should be banned.

 North Yorkshire Police's Chief Constable Grahame Maxwell was disciplined by the IPCC in 2011, but refused to resign, after admitting that he assisted a relative through the first stages of a recruitment process.

 Many Northern Irish politicians employ family members.
 In 2008, 19 elected politicians of the Democratic Unionist Party (DUP) directly employed family members and relatives, comprising 27 of its 136 staff.

-Boris Johnson, the former prime minister, was accused of nepotism for having appointed his brother, Jo Johnson, to the House of Lords, having previously also appointed him to his Cabinet as minister of state for universities, science, research and innovation.

 In 2020, Kate Bingham, the wife of British Conservative Party politician and then-Financial Secretary to the Treasury Jesse Norman, was appointed chair of the UK's Vaccine Taskforce—the group set up to lead UK efforts to find and manufacture a COVID-19 vaccine — despite other more qualified people being proposed.